petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 Next, clone the repo to your local machine with the Git CLI, GitHub CLI, or GitHub desktop app.

+## Adding our question

+On the Calkit website,
+we can add a question on the project homepage.
+This will add a commit to our repo, so we'll need to run `git pull` locally to retrieve the changes.

 ## Getting some validation data

 We want to validate these RANS models, so we'll need some data.